Sign your building up for one of Cambridge Energy Alliance’s programs. The Energy Alliance offers

 Learn MorePrograms are available for residents and businesses to install solar panels on their homes or offices.
 If installing solar panels is not an option, you can purchase 100% renewable energy through the Cambridge Community Electricity Program, or invest in community solar!

-There are a lot of opportunities to reduce energy use in your own home, such as switching to LED lights, adding insulation, and buying an Energy Star water heater.
+There are a lot of opportunities to reduce energy use in your own home, such as switching to LED lights, adding insulation, and buying a heat pump.

 Learn MoreComposting and recycling help to minimize the amount of trash that goes to incinerator/landfill, reduce greenhouse gas emissions, and yield useful products.